|Friday March 23, 2018|

 Answer: There is only one reason to notify anyone if you are turning out.
 That reason is if you would like to pay your fees,

 instance you will need to contact the office no later than 12:00 noon on the Friday of the rodeo.
-You will need to pay these
+You will pay fees only, no

-fees with a credit card ($5 service chrg).
+service charge.
 This applies to members and non-members.

 Next Turn-out problem: You want to now what happens after you've turned out?